What are the 3 types of expenses in your budget?

 You could also sell that gas guzzler and swap it out for a fuel-efficient vehicle.

 What are periodic expenses?

 I like to call periodic expenses the ‘sneaky expenses.’
-They are the expenses that creep up on you, even if in the back of your mind you knew about them, you often forget.
+Even though they are expected, they can creep up on you because it’s easy to forget about them.

 - property taxes

 Any non-recurring expense that pops up once in a while, and isn’t something you pay monthly, is periodic.

 The biggest problem with periodic expenses is they get forgotten.
 When they come up, it can throw even the perfect budget out the window.

 With a little planning, it’s possible to manage even the most unexpected periodic expenses.

 Periodic expenses often get overlooked because they aren’t ‘in your face’ each month.
 When you budget, it’s important to include EVERY expense including your periodic expenses.

 List the non-recurring expenses you pay throughout the year.
 Then figure out how you’ll pay them.
 One option is to include them in the budget for the month they’re due, but this can cause you to go over budget.